awingla/aws_sns_kit/README.md

 # AwsSnsKit

-#### THIS PROJECT IS NOW WORK IN PROGRESS AND SHOULD NOT BE USED IN PRODUCTION.

 ## What is this?

 AwsSnsKit is a solution for integrating Amazon Web Service(AWS) Simple Notification Service(SNS) into a Rails application.